brandur/sorg/content/drafts/api-paradigms.md

 It has many advantages: built-in introspection so developers can use tools to navigate through an API they're about to use.
 Data can be organized in a free form way that doesn't necessarily tie it to heavy resources.
-With a well-organized graph, a client can potentially request the exact set of data they need to do their work.
+A well-organized graph can allow a client request the exact set of data they need to do their work, with little waste in number of calls or payload size.
 Imagine having to send only a single API request out to load a page instead of dozens.
 It's great for service operators too, because its [explicitness allows them get a better understanding of exactly what their users are trying to do](/api-upgrades).

 But GraphQL's future is still uncertain.
 Most notably, Facebook itself hasn't even adopted it for their public